SBoudrias/mem-fs-editor/README.md

 Optionally, pass an `options.process` function (`process(contents)`) returning a string or a buffer who'll become the new file content.
 The process function will take a single contents argument who is the copied file contents as a `Buffer`.

-`option.ignoreNoMatch` can be used to silence the error thrown if no files match the `from` pattern.
+`options.ignoreNoMatch` can be used to silence the error thrown if no files match the `from` pattern.
+`options.append` can be used to append `from` contents to `to` instead of copying.

 `from` can be a glob pattern that'll be match against the file system.
 If that's the case, then `to` must be an output directory.
 For a globified `from`, you can optionally pass in an `options.globOptions` object to change its pattern matching behavior.
 The full list of options are being described [here](https://github.com/mrmlnc/fast-glob#options-1).
 The `nodir` flag is forced to be `true` in `globOptions` to ensure a vinyl object representing each matching directory is marked as `deleted` in the `mem-fs` store.